 - A. Qualifications of Installer: Minimum five years experience in successfully installing the same or similar flooring materials. - B. Comply with the following as a minimum requirement: - 1.
-ASTM E84: Standard Test Method for Surface Burning Characteristics of Building Materials. - 2.
-ASTM F1861: Standard Specification for Resilient Wall Base.
+ASTM E84: Standard Test Method for Surface Burning Characteristics of Building Materials.

-- 3. Chemically based products such as sealers, primers, fillers, adhesives, etc. must be approved by Owner's Office of Environmental Health and Safety (OEHS). - 4.
+- 2. ASTM F1861: Standard Specification for Resilient Wall Base. - 3.
+Comply with current CHPS requirements, www.chps.net. - 4.
+Chemically based products such as sealers, primers, fillers, adhesives, etc. must be approved by Owner's Office of Environmental Health and Safety (OEHS). - 5.
 Each selected color and configuration shall be from same dye lot and color.